 If the police obtain evidence of a crime through an unlawful search, the court will suppress the evidence and not use it against you.
 The legal community refers to this as the “fruit of the poisonous tree” doctrine.
 If the initial search that generated the evidence leading to your crime charges was illegal (i.e., the tree was poisonous), then the evidence derived from it (the fruit) is also deemed tainted.

 Although, it is important to have a good criminal defense attorney to raise the proper motions and arguments before a judge, if there has been evidence gathered by an illegal search.
 Any legal arguments an accused may have are generally waived if they are not properly raised at the right time.

-If you are looking for a criminal defense attorney and want to know what to know more about illegal searched, what strategy to take in fighting your allegations, or if you simply want to call to discuss your legal issue, call or email me, Amir Tavakkoli, Houston attorney from the A.T.
-Law Firm.
+If you seek a criminal defense attorney and wish to learn more about illegal searches, strategies to combat your charges, or if you simply want to discuss your legal matter, contact me, Amir Tavakkoli, an attorney at the A.T.
+Law Firm in Houston.
+You can reach out by phone or email.
 Our phone number is 832-800-5590 and the email is firstname.lastname@example.org.
 We also travel to different counties including but not limited to Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Ford Bend County, Waller County, and Brazoria.
 Contact the A.T.
 Law Firm by calling (832) 800-5590 for a free consultation.

 Bryan Fagan, a native of Atascocita, Texas, is a dedicated family law attorney inspired by John Grisham’s “The Pelican Brief.”
 He is the first lawyer in his family, which includes two adopted brothers.
 Bryan’s commitment to family is personal and professional; he cared for his grandmother with Alzheimer’s while completing his degree and attended the South Texas College of Law at night.